Will-J-Gale/GTA-Advanced-Lane-Finding/README.md

 2. Run GTA_LaneFinding.py
 3. Three Windows will appear
    * __Lane:__
-      * This window shows Region of interest which can be moved by clicking and moving the red spheres
+      * This window shows 'Region Of Interest' which can be moved by clicking and moving the red spheres
    * __Lane Finding Process:__
       * This windows shows some of the process of finding the lanes
    * __Settings:__